astrid-project/cb-manager/tutorial/network-link-type.md

 Replace the data with the correct values, for example `id`, and `name` with `vm` and `Virtual Machine`, respectively.
 The `id` is auto generated if missing in the request body.
-It is possible to add additional data specific for this Network Link type.
+It is possible to add additional data specific for this network link type.

 If the creation is correctly executed the response is: